3 Things You Need to Know About the Deadly Famine in Sub-Saharan Africa

 The radical Islamic terrorist group al-Shabaab outlaws any influence it deems to be “Western.”
 This includes aid agencies attempting to provide food and medicine to the rural villages that al-Shabaab controls.
 Recently, two convoys of aid workers were hit by roadside bombs in Mogadishu, Somalia by al-Shabaab terrorists.

-In many cases, famine stems from those fleeing militant groups like Nigeria’s Boko Haram, who have driven more than 2.6 million people from their homes.
+In many cases, famine stems from those fleeing militant groups like Nigeria’s an extremist group that is located primarily in Northern Nigeria, who have driven more than 2.6 million people from their homes.
 In other cases, it’s a result of corruption, such as in Yemen where the Houthi rebels who control the nation’s capital have agreed to allow aid, yet keep it from getting to the rural villages that most need it.

 THE U.N.’S BIGGEST REQUEST